terle/aspire-neo4j/README.md

 }
 ```

+## Documentation

+- [Release Guide](docs/RELEASE_GUIDE.md): Instructions on how to release a new version of the package.

 ## Contributing

 Contributions are welcome!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.
+Please see the [CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on how to contribute.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## About Northern Nerds